ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

    system versions.
 See the available tags on
    `Docker Hub <https://hub.docker.com/r/rocm/dgl/tags>`_.

-2. Start a Docker container using the image.
+2. Start a Docker container using the image

    .. code-block:: bash